Gibbston, the Valley of the Vines, is home to some of the region's oldest vineyards nestled between ruggedly beautiful schist mountains.

 Gibbston Valley Winery

-Gibbston is located a scenic 25-minute drive from downtown Queenstown, on SH6, and is a wonderful place to explore whether by car, bus, bike, or on foot.
-A great place to spend the day, or longer, there are beautiful boutique lodges, an historic cottage, or charming B&Bs to stay at if one afternoon is just not enough.
+Gibbston is located a scenic 25-minute drive from downtown Queenstown, and is a wonderful place to explore by car, bus, bike, or on foot.
+A great place to spend the day, there are beautiful boutique lodges, an historic cottage, or charming B&Bs to stay at if one afternoon is just not enough.